 Companies are Now Focusing More on the Quality of the Content

 While there was a time when big advertising agencies used to spend a fortune on making a programmatic advertisement, the approach has changed now.
-Advertisers and marketers are now preferring to make good quality and creative advertisement to catch the eye of the target market to more targeted sectors online.
+Advertisers and marketers are now preferring to make good quality and creative advertisements to catch the eye of the target market to more targeted sectors online.
 A combination of RTB and PDB advertisement is the popular trend these days and is likely to remain for quite some time.
 On social media, companies need to be focused on the quality of content to generate traffic, quality is the preferred option because people use social media to see something unique and especially interesting.

 Example of Digital Advertising in China

 The endorsement in Reality and Talent Shows

 Just as I have already mentioned in the article, the Chinese are really fond of reality tv and talent shows.
 Advertisers have taken this habit as a good way of marketing their products.
 You can now see many items placed rather subtly in many programs.
-Due to certain sanctions imposed by the Chinese government on advertisements, marketers are now presenting their products through very creative and innovative ways.
+Due to certain sanctions imposed by the Chinese government on advertisements, marketers are now presenting their products in very creative and innovative ways.
 Almost every celebrity tries to find a popular brand to endorse.
 It not only helps the organization to promote their brand but also help the celebrity to stay in the limelight and earn a significant amount of money.
 This advertisement trend in China seems very promising and it is here to stay for the next few years.

 Advertising on Radio has become a Big No-No